AchaeaBashingScript/Bashing/README.md

 1. Download the Bashing.mpackage
 2. Import the package into Mudlet
-3. Deactivate or delete the keybinding of F2 that comes with svo.
+3. If using svo: Deactivate or delete the keybinding of F2 that comes with svo
+4. If using a custom system: [setup the system table](#OwnSystem) and configure `kconfig basing system <name>`
-4. Use the alias `kconfig bashing toggle` to enable the script
+5. Use the alias `kconfig bashing toggle` to enable the script
-5. Start killing things.
+6. Start killing things.
 Acceptable targets must be killed at least once in an area to register them with the bashing script.
    The basher will use the "target" variable or the in game target as a fallback, if there is no item in the prio list.
-6. Keep bashing away using the F2 keybinding to work yourself down the list.
+7. Keep bashing away using the F2 keybinding to work yourself down the list.

 Priority management
 -------------------